January energy is a real thing, and it doesn’t last long.

 What You’re Probably Paying Now

 If you’re on WordPress with “managed hosting,” you’re probably paying somewhere between £30 and £50 a month for the hosting itself, plus another £20 to £30 for themes and plugins (or annual fees that work out the same), and then there’s the “maintenance” - another £50 to £100 a month if you’re paying someone to keep it running.
-Add it all up and you’re looking at £100 to £180 a month, and for that you get 3-second load times, weekly plugin updates that sometimes break things, and a site that needs “optimising” every few months because it’s somehow got slow again.
+I add it all up and you’re looking at £100 to £180 a month, and for that you get 3-second load times, weekly plugin updates that sometimes break things, and a site that needs “optimising” every few months because it’s somehow got slow again.

 If you’re on Wix, you’re paying £31 a month for a site that loads slowly and looks like every other Wix site.
 Plus you’ve got the Wix branding unless you pay more, and the platform lock-in when you eventually want to leave.

-And if you’ve had an agency quote recently, you already know the story: £1,500 to £3,000 setup, £100+ monthly ongoing, 6-8 week timeline, and somehow the site still takes 3 seconds to load.
+And if you’ve had an agency quote recently, you already know the dreary story: £1,500 to £3,000 setup, £100+ monthly ongoing, 6-8 week timeline, and somehow the site still takes 3 seconds to load.

 That’s the landscape.
 That’s what “normal” looks like right now.